NMVRodrigues/TFNE/README.md

 print("--- %s seconds ---" % (time.time() - start_time))
 ```

-## How to cite TFGP
+## How to cite TFNE
-Papers that include results generated using TFGP should cite the following paper:
+Papers that include results generated using TFNE should cite the following paper:

 ```xml
 To Be Added